 The demand for fresh snails (escargots) in restaurants in the USA is increasing year on year, and snail farmers are struggling to keep up with demand.
 One snail farmer in the US has seen annual sales double since first opening for business in 2017.

 Fresh snails taste much nicer than the canned, pre-cooked varieties that are usually available in the US.
 The main issue in the US is that it is illegal for restaurants or food firms to import fresh snails.
 Dead or alive, snails are considered to be a pest or invasive species.

 Trade figures are showing that US consumption of snails rose 42% to 300 tonnes in 2018, which means this is an amazing opportunity for anyone in the US looking to start a successful business.
-There is very few snail farms in the US, and the USDA doesn’t permit selling live snails across US states.
+There are very few snail farms in the US, and the USDA doesn’t permit selling live snails across US states.
 The global market of wholesale snail sales is worth approximately $117M a year, and this makes it one of the best niche markets to jump in to.

 Anyone wanting to start a snail farm in the US would need to work very closely with the USDA to get regulatory approval.

 Among other things, this includes making sure the greenhouses are snail-proof, and that they cannot escape.
 Installing an airlock door, all drain holes being grated, and the greenhouse being surrounded by gravel which is regularly sprayed with snail repellent.